standardebooks/manual/7-high-level-structural-patterns.rst

 #.
 Ebooks do not have footnotes, only endnotes.
 Footnotes are instead converted to endnotes.

-#.
-“Ibid.” is a Latinism commonly used in endnotes to indicate that the source for a quotation or reference is the same as the last-mentioned source.
+#.	:string:`Ibid.` is a Latinism commonly used in endnotes to indicate that the source for a quotation or reference is the same as the last-mentioned source.

-	When the last-mentioned source is in the previous endnote, Ibid. is replaced by the full reference; otherwise Ibid. is left as-is.
-Since ebooks use popup endnotes, “Ibid.” becomes meaningless without context.
+	When the last-mentioned source is in the previous endnote, :string:`Ibid.` is replaced by the full reference; otherwise :string:`Ibid.` is left as-is.
+Since ebooks use popup endnotes, :string:`Ibid.` becomes meaningless without context.

 Noterefs
 ========